Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-so the total central charge is equal to $c_{tot}=\frac{3d}{2}-15$.
-This means that the conformal and superconformal anomaly cancel if the dimension of the target space is $d=10$.
-As in the discussion of the bosonic string, what distinguishes critical and non-critical strings is the decoupling of the conformal modes.
-In the case of fermionic strings the critical value of $d=10$.
-Only in this case a graviton is found in the spectrum.
-The attention is thus dedicated to critical superstrings when one wants to understand Quantum Gravity and its unification with other interactions.
+This means that conformal and superconformal anomalies cancel only if the target space dimension is $d=10$.
+As with the bosonic string, what distinguishes critical and non-critical superstrings is the decoupling of the conformal modes.
+Since a graviton only appears when~$d=10$ and we are interested in the fermionic string as a theory of quantum gravity unifying of all fundamental interactions, from now on we focus our attention on critical superstrings.

-A crucial point when dealing with fermionic string is the question of the boundary conditions for the fermions.
-In the closed bosonic string we had the periodicity condition over the bosonic fields $X^{\mu}(\tau,\sigma+\pi)=X^{\mu}(\tau,\sigma)$.
-Now we have the same boundary condition on the $X^{\mu}$ field, but for the fermions we can have either periodic or antiperiodic boundary conditions.
-Periodic boundary conditions are called Ramond (R) boundary condition whereas antiperiodic ones are called Neveu-Schwarz (NS) boundary conditions
+A crucial issue in dealing with fermionic string is the question of fermion boundary conditions.
+As in the closed bosonic string, we impose the periodicity condition of the embedding bosonic field,~$X^{\mu}(\tau,\sigma+\pi)=X^{\mu}(\tau,\sigma)$.
+Fermion fields, on the other hand, can be either periodic or antiperiodic.
+These are respectively known as Ramond (R) and Neveu-Schwarz (NS) boundary conditions